 Each cash back “cent” is worth an equivalent 1 cent when you redeem it.
-For example, if you had spent $1,500 buying gifts for your entire family from Amazon.com during the fourth quarter of 2020 after activating the bonus category, you would earn $75 cash back on those purchases because they fall into the 5 percent category for that quarter, than 1 percent.
+For example, if you had spent $1,500 buying gifts for your entire family from Amazon.com during the fourth quarter of 2020 after activating the bonus category, you would earn $75 cash back on those purchases because they fall into the 5 percent category for that quarter (activation required, then 1 percent).

 Discover it Cash Back card: Benefits